Cinnamon Vs Cassia

 4 Main Types of Cinnamon

 Let's break down the cinnamon scene!
-There are 4 major types you need to differentiate, each with its own vibe.
+There are four major types to differentiate, each with its own unique vibe.

 Ceylon Cinnamon or True Cinnamon

 Food fans love to use this type of cinnamon in pastries, breads, smoothies, cookies, and cinnamon rolls.
-Visually, it's easy to identify this type of cinnamon as it has a cinnamon bark structure that reminds a cigar.
+It's easy to identify visually, as its cinnamon bark structure resembles a cigar.

 A fun fact: when you hear people say "Mexican cinnamon", it doesn't refer to its origin.
 Indeed, it comes from Ceylon.
 The thing is that the grading system in Sri Lanka categorizes cinnamon quills into four distinct groups (Source: Sri Lanka Export Development Board):